sqonk/phext-datakit/docs/api/Importer.md

 **Returns:**  `TRUE` upon successful completion or the imported data array when no callback is being used.

-This method will throw an exception if an error is encountered at any point in the process.
+This method will throw a `RuntimeException` if the file can not be opened for any reason.

 ------